semasuka/blog/about.md

 # Contact Me

-Do you want to share a comment, a constructive critic or anything related to machine learning or this blog?
+Do you want to share a comment, a constructive critic or any question related to machine learning or this blog?
 Don't hesitate, get in touch through e-mail or social media. links are found on the side navigation.